Denny-Cui/PokeWorlds/README.md

 Using this process I'm able to set up all but one capture in [under 10 minutes](https://drive.google.com/file/d/1KkZZe3ON-0EWiBs_EhrAHc9D7lsQmCxW/view?usp=sharing) (the video cuts off with only `pokedex_info_height_text` unassigned because it needs to be manually repositioned as an override region).

-### I want to deepen the state / observation space or give a precise reward
+### Custom Rewards or States

-Perhaps you want to engineer the system a little more, like [the initial creators of this framework](https://www.youtube.com/watch?v=DcYLT37ImBY&feature=youtu.be) did.
-This repo tries to avoid reliance on reading from memory states etc., but certainly supports it at a deep level.
+Perhaps you want to I want to deepen the state / observation space or give a precise reward.
+It's absolutely possible to engineer the system a little more, like [the initial creators of this framework](https://www.youtube.com/watch?v=DcYLT37ImBY&feature=youtu.be) did.
+This repo tries to avoid reliance on reading from memory states etc., but supports it at a deep level.
 See the [memory reader](src/poke_env/emulators/pokemon/parsers.py) state parser to get a sense of how you should go about this.

-## Citation
+# Citation

 ```bibtex
 ```